majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 # Day 3

-Friday morning in Adana means it's time to go for Friday Prayers.
+Friday morning in Adana means it's time to go for Friday prayers.
 We know exactly which mosque to go to.

 ![mosque](/assets/img/article_imgs/turkey-roadtrip/42-mosque.jpg)